hikikones/bevy-sequential-actions/README.md

 # Bevy Sequential Actions

-`bevy-sequential-actions` is a library for the [Bevy](https://bevyengine.org) game engine that aims to execute a list of actions in a sequential manner.
-This generally means that one action runs at a time, and when it is done, the next action will start, and so on until the list is empty.
+A [Bevy](https://bevyengine.org) library that aims to execute a list of actions in a sequential manner.
+This generally means that one action runs at a time, and when it is done, the next action will start and so on until the list is empty.

 https://user-images.githubusercontent.com/19198785/167969191-48258eb3-8acb-4f38-a326-f34e055a1b40.mp4